 At the centre of any strong employer brand is the employee value proposition (EVP).
 This concept can make a business appeal to the type of employee it wants to attract and retain, therefore creating a strong competitive advantage over businesses in the same industry.

-However, an EVP brings so much more than commercial benefits to companies that take the time to create a message unique to their organisation.
+However, developing a employee value proposition brings so much more than commercial benefits to companies that take the time to create a message unique to their organisation.
 A strategic EVP helps businesses to portray what they are really about, including their wider values.
 Promoting this EVP can help businesses recruit passive candidates and refine ongoing recruitment objectives.